What is allergic rhinitis?

 If you have minor allergies, you’ll probably only need a physical exam.
 However, your doctor may perform certain tests to figure out the best treatment and prevention plan for you.

-skin prick test is one of the most common.
+A skin prick test is one of the most common.
 Your doctor places several substances onto your skin to see how your body reacts to each one.
 Usually, a small red bump appears if you’re allergic to a substance.

 A blood test, or radioallergosorbent test (RAST), is also common.
 The RAST measures the amount of immunoglobulin E antibodies to particular allergens in your blood.